ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_in_bulk.rst

 FIXME: How do we want to know the above, will everyone had a named contact at Ansible, what about if it's the community, rather than a vendor?

-FIXME: Some light weight review process of the above
+FIXME: Some light weight review process of the above, maybe in IRC Core Meetings?

-FIXME: I (gundalow) isn't sure if we want to use the Public Core Meetings with this, though that is one recommended way for the community to reach the Core Team.

 Where to get support
 ````````````````````